 There are several ways to estimate the volume and/or the rate of infiltration of water into a soil.
 Three common estimation methods are Green-Ampt, Soil Conservation Service (SCS) method, and Horton's method.
 All of these equations provide a relatively accurate assessment of the infiltration characteristics of the soil in question.
 The Horton equation is an empirical formula that states that infiltration starts at a given rate and decreases exponentially with time.
 After a period of time when the soil saturation level reaches a certain value, the rate of infiltration will become constant.
-Parameters for the Horton equation is the Study Area, infiltration into the soil in pervious areas was estimated for each subbasin in the model using the Horton equation.
+Parameters for the Horton equation can be reasonably estimated from literature and USDA soil data.
+Therefore, for the Study Area, infiltration into the soil in pervious areas was estimated for each subbasin in the model using the Horton equation.